rebekahheacock/unix-cli/README.md

 * Are relative to the root directory of the file system.

 ##### Definition: Root directory
-Is the top level directory in the tree structure of the filesystem.
-This can be the root directory of your project of the entire **file system**.
+Is the top level directory in the tree structure that makes up your project or the **file system**.

 > Open up the Finder and go to the root directory of your filesystem.